 Here’s our heartwarming guide to Welsh word for cuddle.

 To the uninitiated, cwtch does not sound like a pleasant word.
-For those whose heads swim with wandering rhyme, it bears – perhaps – too much similarity to words such as itch, witch and crotch.
+It sounds too similar to words such as itch, witch and crotch.

-One born of friendship, family and an open spirit towards mankind on one of the days when the milk of human kindness is fresh, frothy and white.
-Not spilled.
-Not sour.
-And not forgotten on the conveyor belt at the supermarket.
+One born of friendship, family and an open spirit towards mankind.
+A shared moment of tenderness on one of those days when the milk of human kindness is fresh, frothy and white, not spilled and sour on the conveyor belt at the supermarket.

 Cwtch – pronounced a little like “butch” – doesn’t have a direct English translation.
 It usually means a cuddle but others describe it as a kind of safe place, rather like its cheery cousin hygge in Denmark.

 Did the Welsh invent a new hug?

 So what makes a cwtch different from a normal hug?

 Hugs can seem bear-like and borderline aggressive.
 They can bowl someone over or squeeze out the air from someone’s chest.
 However well-meaning the hugger is to the huggee.

 A cwtch doesn’t do that.
 A cwtch is smaller, safer, contained, careful and cosy.